Easton, Maryland: Health care

 University of Maryland Shore Regional Health operates the University of Maryland Shore Medical Center at Easton in Easton, a hospital with 112 beds, 20 acute care inpatient beds, and an emergency room.
 In 1906, Judge William R. Martin commissioned Mary Bartlett Dixon to serve as the treasurer and help establish a hospital in Easton Maryland.
 She began the hospital in a rented building, which later burned to the ground.
 Dixon and Elizabeth Wright Dixon received $43, 000 to construct the Memorial Hospital.
 Together, the woman began a nursing school in 1907.
 The school was run by volunteers.

 Sports

 Easton was home to minor league baseball, as the Easton Yankees and other Easton teams played as members of the Class D level Eastern Shore League between 1924 and 1949.
 Baseball Hall of Fame members Home Run Baker and Jimmie Foxx both played for Easton.

+In popular culture

+Octavia E. Butler's novel Kindred is set in part at a fictional plantation near Easton.

+Much of the 2005 film Wedding Crashers was filmed at the Ellenborough Estate in Easton.